Freeze-fracture: Temperature

 Once cooled sufficiently to fracture, a sample is often cooled further.
 Stressing and fracturing a sample produces considerable heat, easily enough to thaw a sample again if the temperature is not well below the melting point.

-Applications of Freeze-fracture
+Applications

-Here are a few visible examples of freeze-fracture being used directly in our daily lives.
-There are also less known applications of freeze-fracture knowledge.
-Better know examples relate to preventing freeze-fracture damage to water supply pipes or engine cooling systems in colder climates.
+Here are a few visible and commonplace examples of freeze-fracture.
+Better-known examples relate to preventing freeze-fracture damage to water supply pipes or engine cooling systems in colder climates.